CityOfZion/neon-js/dev/_sources/constants.rst.txt

 Constants are defined and exposed as::

-  import Neon from 'neon-js'
-  const assets = Neon.CONST.ASSETS
+  import Neon from '@cityofzion/neon-js' const assets = Neon.CONST.ASSETS
   const defaultRPC = Neon.CONST.DEFAULT_RPC

-  import { CONST } from 'neon-js'
+  import { CONST } from '@cityofzion/neon-js'
   const rpcVersion = CONST.RPC_VERSION

 Do refer to the source code for all the constants available.